simonw/datasette/docs/plugin_hooks.rst

 Action hooks can be used to add items to the action menus that appear at the top of different pages within Datasette.
 Unlike :ref:`menu_links() <plugin_hook_menu_links>`, actions which are displayed on every page, actions should only be relevant to the page the user is currently viewing.

+Each of these hooks should return return a list of ``{"href": "...", "label": "..."}`` menu items, with optional ``"description": "..."`` keys describing each action in more detail.

+They can alternatively return an ``async def`` awaitable function which, when called, returns a list of those menu items.

 .. _plugin_hook_table_actions:

 table_actions(datasette, actor, database, table, request)